Girlfriend on the pill still worried about pregnancy

 A second birth control method would provide extra pregnancy protection — a good idea if your partner just started the pill or if she takes a medication that could make it less effective.
 As a back up, you might consider condoms, spermicidal foam, the sponge, or a diaphragm.
 Condoms have the added benefit of guarding against STIs, including HIV.
 Some couples also like using condoms for visual proof that sperm stays in the bag, and out of the vagina.
 A back-up method may provide emotional reassurance so pregnancy is less of a worry.

 If you haven't already, you and she may want to discuss your contraceptive options with a health care provider who can help you decide which method is right for both of you.
-If either of you are Columbia students, then you can make an appointment at Primary Care Medical Services by calling x4-2284 or visiting Open Communicator.

 The pill is an effective form of birth control, but if your partner isn't totally comfortable, a back up method is a reasonable plan.
 Talking openly about safer sex precautions may ease her concerns and help both of you get off on the right foot!